Marc-Anderson/llm-chat/README.md

 * provides a plug-and-play interface for tool usage
 * handles prompt history and system messages
 * lets you swap out display logic (terminal, streamlit, etc.)
+* no database or other resources
+* optional template for use with streamlit

 ---